×

 Protecting your assets

 These legal documents are primarily used to identify which property should be considered separate and which property should be considered marital.
 This is especially important today as the average marriage age is much higher than it used to be.
+It also helps to understand how property and debts are divided during divorce in Louisiana.

 Many people now enter marriage with retirement accounts, businesses, vehicles or even homes of their own.
 If they want to make sure that these assets remain theirs, then a prenup is a great choice.